MIDS-scaling-up/v2/week05/labs/lab_tf.md

 * What is our batch size?
 * What happens if we double the learning rate?
 * Does the model overfit?
+* Can you examine the training results in Tensorboard?
 * Can you repeat the lab on the GPU?

 ```